oracle-devrel/devo.tutorials/connecting-managing-heatwave-aws-devrel0622.md

 To sign up for MySQL HeatWave on AWS (if you don’t have an Oracle account):

 1. Navigate your browser to [http://cloud.mysql.com/](http://cloud.mysql.com/).
    You are taken to the MySQL HeatWave on AWS welcome page.
-2. Click Sign Up.
+2. Click **Sign Up**.
    A field is displayed for entering your email address.
-3. Enter your email address and click Continue.
+3. Enter your email address and click **Continue**.
    {% imgx assets/welcome2-mysqlhw-signup-actname-devrel0622a.png %}
-   You are directed to an Account Information page for creating an Oracle Cloud account, which is required to use MySQL HeatWave on AWS.
+   You are directed to an **Account Information** page for creating an Oracle Cloud account, which is required to use MySQL HeatWave on AWS.
    >**NOTE:** Do NOT change your Oracle Cloud Account name after provisioning the MySQL HeatWave on AWS service, as it can cause a loss of access to the MySQL HeatWave on AWS service, requiring Support assistance.
    {:.notice}
-4. Enter the required information and click Verify my email.
+4. Enter the required information and click **Verify my email**.
    A verification email is sent to the specified address.
 This may take a minute!
 5. In the verification email, click on the verification link.
    You are directed to a page for verifying the email address and providing initial account information.
 Follow the prompts.
-After providing the initial account information, you’ll go to a Get Started page in the Oracle Cloud Infrastructure (OCI) Console, which includes an Enable MySQL HeatWave on AWS link in the Quickstarts section of the page.
+After providing the initial account information, you’ll go to a **Get Started** page in the Oracle Cloud Infrastructure (OCI) Console, which includes an **Enable MySQL HeatWave on AWS** link in the **Quickstarts** section of the page.
-6. Click Enable MySQL HeatWave on AWS.
+6. Click **Enable MySQL HeatWave on AWS**.
    You are directed to a MySQL HeatWave on AWS Administration page where you are presented with a dialog that guides you through the setup process.
    {% imgx assets/hwaws-quickstart-enablehwaws-devrel0622a.png %}
 7. A paid account is required to use MySQL HeatWave on AWS.
    Follow the prompts to complete the account upgrade process.
 You will be prompted to select an account type and payment method.
 When the upgrade process is complete, you are directed to the OCI Console.
    {% imgx assets/upgd-awshw-account-reqscrn-devrel0622.png %}
-8. From the OCI Console navigation menu, select Databases.
-MySQL HeatWave on AWS appears on the Home tab under the Featured label.
+8. From the OCI Console navigation menu, select **Databases**.
+   MySQL HeatWave on AWS appears on the **Home** tab under the **Featured** label.
-9. Under MySQL HeatWave on AWS, click Administration.
+9. Under MySQL HeatWave on AWS, click **Administration**.
    You are returned to the setup dialog.
-10. Click Provision to provision MySQL HeatWave on AWS.
+10. Click **Provision** to provision MySQL HeatWave on AWS.

     After the provisioning operation is completed, a message appears stating that MySQL HeatWave on AWS is ready and you are presented with options to open the MySQL HeatWave console, set up users, and view billing information.